yvanchu/take-off-guide-guam/README.md

 - [ ] TODO: link more relevant information
 - [ ] consider linking to college prep materials like SAT prep
+- [ ] Micro-optimization once you get that offer like airline points, credit cards, and personal finance to make it work.